What can I do to improve my health literacy?

 Ask Share Know

 Three questions to ask your doctor when you have to make a decision about your health.
-It could be a choice between tests or procedures, or to get more information about a diagnosis and what you have to do next. askshareknow.com.au
+It could be a choice between tests or procedures, or to get more information about a diagnosis and what you have to do next. askshareknow.org.au

 It’s your health.
 You will be more satisfied with your care if you help decide what is best for you.
 It’s ok for your family, friends and carers to be involved and ask questions too.